3 months ago

 Drivers will usually be protected by a screen and will therefore not be required to wear one but should they need to leave the cab to provide passenger assistance they will wear a face covering.

-We hope that the travelling public will be happy to wear face coverings to help protect others, and therefore we hope that there will be high levels of compliance with this new policy, reducing the need for enforcement.
+We hope that the travelling public will be happy to wear face coverings to help protect others, and therefore we hope that there will be high levels of compliance with this policy, reducing the need for enforcement.
+However, those not complying can be issued with a fine by the police.

 If you are exempt from wearing a face covering, you may want to use the journey assistance card below to help you whilst travelling.
 You can show this to your driver when boarding the bus by either saving it to your phone or downloading and printing it.